 ☝ An open-ended question can create new layers of depth within a subject.
 Using a digital open-ended question eliminates the need for students to raise their hands, allowing quieter students to participate.
 It can also be used as a powerful exit ticket material, to conclude a lesson.

-Start now and discover more interactivity for your lessons
+Start now and add even more interactivity for your lessons.

 Top 3 playful interactive features to capture students’ attention